bafa2017/bafa2017.github.io/pages/venue.md

     [Google Maps](https://www.google.com/maps/place/Academiegebouw/@52.0902099,5.121857,19z/)
 </div>{: .notice--info}

+#### Walking

+From Utrecht Central Station it is a 10-15 minutes walk through the old city center to the Academiegebouw.
+Exit the station by following the signs `Centrum`.

+#### With public transport

-Inside Utrecht Central Station follow the signs `Busstation Jaarbeurszijde` to the central bus stop.
+Inside the station follow the signs `Busstation Jaarbeurszijde` to the central bus stop.
 From there take one of the many buses through the city center and exit at `Janskerkhof`.
 The workshop location is a 5 min walk from here through the city center.
 Amongst others, your options include
-* Bus 2 toward `Museumkwartier`
 * Bus 7 toward `Voordorp`
 * Bus 8 toward `Wilheminapark`
+* Bus 55 toward `Maartensdijk`
-* Bus 77 toward `Bilthoven`
+* Bus 77 toward `Bilthoven`.

+The lines 7, 8, 55 and 77 all leave from bus stop `D2`.
+Other lines may leave from different platforms on the opposite side of the station (`Jaarbeursplein`).

 Check online for more connections and departure times: [9292.nl/en](http://9292.nl/en)